enliktjioe/enliktjioe.github.io/_pages/about.md

 Hi!
 My name is Enlik Tjioe (Lee). 👋
 A lifelong learner who wants to improve the quality of people's lives using data and technology.
 Currently have big interests in the field of climate and green technology.
 Work experiences in game development, software engineering, and data engineering.

-# **Latest Activities - February 2024**
+# **Latest Activities - June 2024**

+## Exploration - Nomad - Mindfulness

+- 01 April - 30 June 2024, Digital Nomad Life exploring UK and EU countries, mainly for exploring climate/green technology communities and conferences, future career paths, and digital nomad way of living.
+Also making new connections through [Couchsurfing](https://www.couchsurfing.com/), hostel, and some local meetup/events.
+- 23-30 June 2024, [Bansko Nomad Festival](https://www.banskonomadfest.com/) in one of Europe digital nomad hotspot, Bansko, Bulgaria - *brings together digital nomads, entrepreneurs and industry leaders in a way that maximises connection, collaboration and interaction.*
+- 01-21 July 2024, [Mindvalley University 2024](https://www.mindvalley.com/u) in Tallinn, Estonia - *discover a new city, new experiences and make friendships that last a lifetime*

+## Bro Ko Lee Podcast

+- [S02E03 Journeying Across the Globe as a Japanese Nomad feat.
+Yuki and Ann](https://open.spotify.com/episode/43BTSFhlIeE40BVKDeeYnE) - *Two Japanese friends, Yuki Matsu and Yuki Nakai (Ann) inspired me to explore the world, living in a nomadic way.*
+- [S02E02 Harapan dan Sukacita dari WYD Lisbon 2023 feat.
+Willem Turpijn](https://open.spotify.com/episode/2fmprh0f77YLsoADODnhlV) - *sharing about World Youth Day (WYD) Lisbon 2023 experience with one of the pilgrim friends from Indonesian (in Indonesian language)*
-- [Bro Ko Lee Podcast] [S02E01 Camino Stories - Insights from the Walking Pilgrimage feat.
+- [S02E01 Camino Stories - Insights from the Walking Pilgrimage feat.
 Katja](https://podcasters.spotify.com/pod/show/enlik/episodes/S02E01-Camino-Stories---Insights-from-the-Walking-Pilgrimage-feat--Katja-e2fs6ap) - *Discuss our personal experiences on the Camino, emphasizing the importance of mental preparation and flexibility, as well as the significance of slowing down and self-reflection. (in English)*
-- [Decentralize Your Future: A Hands-On Exploration of DeFi](https://enliktjioe.medium.com/decentralize-your-future-a-hands-on-exploration-of-defi-bff544f3441e) - My final writing project for [DeFi Talents Program](https://web3-talents.io/defi-talents/) (Cohort 5) organized by the Frankfurt School Blockchain Center, exploring how DeFi can potentially transform the way we interact with money.
-- [AI Safety Indonesia](https://medium.com/ai-safety-indonesia) - Made a collection of articles via Medium.com related to AI Safety to increase the awareness of this issue especially for Indonesian society (*written in Indonesian language*)

 # **What I'm up to**

-## Exploration

-- 01 April - 30 June 2024, Digital Nomad Life exploring UK and EU countries, mainly for exploring climate/green technology communities and conferences.
-- 27 April - 12 May 2024, two-weeks vacation in Japan (mainly in Tokyo and Osaka).
-Planning to [Kumano Kodo Japanese Pilgrimage](https://www.kumano-travel.com/en)

 ## Health and Fitness